PrefectHQ/prefect/docs/index.md

 ---

-## Next steps
+## Using the Docs

 Prefect 2.0 was designed for incremental adoption into your workflows.
-Our documentation is organized to support your exploration.
+The documentation is organized to support your exploration.
 Here are a few sections you might find helpful:

 ### Getting started